erikg713/porkelon-token/README.md

 # 🐖 Porkelon Token (PORK)

-Porkelon Token (PORK) is a simple, lightweight deflationary ERC-20 built for the Ethereum Sepolia testnet.
-It implements a 1% marketing fee on transfers and includes standard ERC-20 features (mint, burn, transfer) with Ownable access control.
+Porkelon Token (PORK) is a simple, lightweight deflationary token built on Moonshot for Solana.
+It implements a 1% and includes standard ERC-20 features (mint, burn, transfer) with Ownable access control.

 Quick facts
 - Ticker: **PORK**
-- Total supply: **60,000,000,000 PORK** (18 decimals)
+- Total supply: **1,000,000,000 PORK** (18 decimals)
 - Fee: **1%** of every transfer is forwarded to the configured marketing wallet
-- Network used in this repo: **Ethereum Sepolia Testnet**
+- Network used in this repo: **Moonshot**
 - Features: Ownable, Mintable, Burnable, Transferable

 Table of contents